dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 <br>

-We will also be able to import greater functionality from modules like ```numpy```, which will discuss later.
+We will also be able to import greater functionality from modules like ```numpy```, which we will discuss later.

 ---